-Guide to Sienna's Palazzo Pubblico, With One of Italy's Most Famous Fresco Cycles
+Guide to Siena's Palazzo Pubblico, With One of Italy's Most Famous Fresco Cycles

-Here's my guide to visiting the Palazzo Pubblico, the political and cultural center of Sienna Italy.
+Here's my guide to visiting the Palazzo Pubblico, the political and cultural center of Siena Italy.
 The magnificent palace sits proudly in one of Europe's most beautiful medieval squares, the Piazza del Campo.

 The Palazzo Pubblico was built in 1297-1308 for the Council of Nine, the governing body of Siena.
 Beside the Gothic palace soars the slender Tower of Mangia, which you can climb for panoramic views.
 The complex is one of the seminal civic structures in Europe.

 The Palazzo Pubblico houses Siena's Civic Museum.
 That museum holds one of the most important secular fresco cycles from the middle ages.
 It's often overlooked by tourists visiting Siena, possibly because the entry fee is fairly high.
 But if you're an art lover, the Palazzo Pubblico is a must see site in Siena.

 History of the Palazzo Pubblico

 Commissioned in 1297, Palazzo Pubblico was the city hall for the powerful city state of Siena.
 At the time, Siena was a proud and wealthy republic.
 It was the main stop on the pilgrimage route to Rome.
 Siena's wealth came from manufacturing and banking.